 Scholarships in Your First Year

 The Department of History, Culture and Society offers participation scholarships to those who plan to be involved in the Baker University Speech Choir.
 You may also be eligible for participation awards within other departments.
 See participation awards to learn what is available to incoming freshmen.

 Based on your high school GPA and ACT or SAT scores, you also may be eligible for one of several general academic scholarships.
 Learn which academic scholarships are available to you in your first year.

 Scholarships in Subsequent Years of Study

 As you delve further into your studies, departmental scholarships for academic success are awarded.
-The recipients of almost all of these awards are announced each year at the Honors Symposium, held toward the end of the spring semester.
+The recipients of almost all of these awards are announced each year at the Scholars Symposium, held toward the end of the spring semester.

-The communication program gives these awards with financial prizes to be applied to the following year's tuition:
+The communication studies program gives these awards with financial prizes to be applied to the following year's tuition: